swiftviz/Chart/technotes/CodingGuidelines.md

 We use assertions and preconditions (assertions are hit only when running a debug build; preconditions will crash a release build).
 We also allow force-unwrapping of optionals as a shorthand for a precondition failure, though these should be used sparingly.

-Interal elements should be marked private as often as possible.
+Internal elements should be marked private as often as possible.
 APIs should be exactly what’s needed and not more.

 ## Code organization